-(8) "General license" has the same meaning as provided in section 22a-151 of the

-Connecticut General Statutes.
+(8) "General license" has the same meaning as provided in section 22a-151 of the Connecticut General Statutes.

-(9) "Healing arts" has the same meaning as provided in section 20-1 of the Connecticut General Statutes.
+(9) "Healing arts" has the same meaning as provided in Section 20-1 of the Connecticut General Statutes.

-(10) "Inspection" means an official examination or observation including, but not limited to, tests, surveys, and monitoring to determine compliance by a licensee with applicable regulations, orders, requirements, and conditions of the commissioner.
+(10) "Inspection" means an official examination or observation including, but not limited to, tests, surveys, and monitoring to determine compliance by a licensee with applicable regulations, orders, requirements and conditions of the commissioner.

-(11) "Megabecquerel" or "MBq" means one million becquerels (1E6 Bq), an SI unit of activity where one (1) becquerel is equal to one (1) disintegration per second or one (1) transformation per second of radioactive material.
+(11) "Megabecquerel" or "MBq" means one million becquerels, an SI unit of activity where one becquerel is equal to 1 disintegration per second or one transformation per second of radioactive material.

-(12) "Milliroentgen" or "mR" means the unit of radiation exposure and is equal to 2.58E-7 coulombs per kilogram of air.
+(12) "Milliroentgen" or "mR" means one thousandth of a roentgen (R), the special unit of exposure which one roentgen is equals 2.58E-4 coulombs per kilogram of air.